cjacker/luatos-utils/README.md

 make
 ```

-To install system wide (it's not necessary, all utils are able to work at current dir):
+To install utilities to system wide (it's not necessary, all utils are able to work at current dir):
 ```
 sudo make install DESTDIR=<dest dir>
 ```